 The subscriber may receive a fine of up to 1,500 euros (7,500 euros for a company), based on the negligent use of his internet connection after warnings.
 In more serious cases, the Public Prosecutor will charge the subscriber with a copyright offence, pursuant to existing law.
 In addition to the normal remedies (a fine or imprisonment), the court was empowered to order that the defendant’s Internet access be suspended for up to 1 year.
 Telephony or television services were not affected.
 However, this power has been repealed (see below).

 On 29 September 2011, HADOPI published its first Report, setting out in detail its history and legal background and providing information on its first year of practical activities.
-HADOPI publishes monthly statistics on its Graduated Response activities and a six-monthly report on licit and illicit consumption of copyright content.
+The latest statistics on the graduated response were issued in March 2020.
+In the period 1 January 2019 to 31 December 2019, the Authority stepped up its efforts, issuing 619,687 first warnings, 208,104 second warnings and referring 1,748 cases to the Public Prosecutor.

 Prior to the 2012 Presidential election, supporters of the victorious Socialist candidate, François Hollande, seemed to suggest that HADOPI would be abolished.
 However, on 13 May 2013, the Lescure Report on the “cultural exception” in the digital age, commissioned by the Government, was published in two volumes (here and here).
 The Report’s proposals would transfer HADOPI’s function to the Conseil supérieur de l’audiovisuel, while removing the potential sanction of suspension of Internet access.
 The Graduated Response would hence continue to operate in France.